vovanec/supervisor_checks/README.md

     events=TICK_60

 Query process group when each process is listening on it's own port.
-Process name is formed as <example_app>_port so particular port number can be extracted using regular expression:
+Each process name is formed as _some-process-name\_port_ so particular port number can be extracted using regular expression:

     [eventlistener:example_check]